Philadelphia Car Accident Lawyers

 • When the at-fault driver intends to injure someone;

 There may be other exceptions to the limited tort threshold.
-Contact our team of Philadelphia car accident lawyers today for a free consultation about your car accident.
+Contact our team of Philadelphia car accident lawyers today for a free consultation about your next car accident claim.
 Call us today at 215-914-6919 or call toll free at 866-617-0050.

 Drivers in Pennsylvania have the option of electing uninsured and underinsured motor vehicle insurance.
 This is often abbreviated as UM/UIM.
 This is additional coverage available through your own auto insurance policy that can help compensate you for your injuries after an accident.
 Pennsylvania law requires that auto insurance companies offer UM/UIM coverage.
 This is required by 75 Pa.
 C.S.A. § 1731.
 However, drivers can also reject UM/UIM benefits by signing waivers.
 Often, drivers do not know how important having UM/UIM coverage is to protecting themselves and their families.